-1. Use this form paragraph to notify applicant that an English translation of the non-English language provisional application and/or a statement that the translation is accurate is required.
-Do not use this form paragraph if a translation of the provisional application and a statement that the translation was accurate were filed in the nonprovisional application (the present application) before November 25, 2005.

-2. In brackets 1 and 3, insert the application number of the non-English language provisional application.

-3. In bracket 2, insert the filing date of the prior provisional application.

-4. In brackets 4 and 5, insert --English translation and a statement that the translation is accurate-- or --statement that the translation is accurate--, where appropriate.
+- 1. Use this form paragraph to notify applicant that an English translation of the non-English language provisional application and/or a statement that the translation is accurate is required.
+Do not use this form paragraph if a translation of the provisional application and a statement that the translation was accurate were filed in the nonprovisional application (the present application) before November 25, 2005. - 2.
+In brackets 1 and 3, insert the application number of the non-English language provisional application. - 3.
+In bracket 2, insert the filing date of the prior provisional application. - 4.
+In brackets 4 and 5, insert --English translation and a statement that the translation is accurate-- or --statement that the translation is accurate--, where appropriate.

 Applicant may claim the benefit of a provisional application by claiming the benefit of an intermediate copending nonprovisional application.
 The later-filed application must claim the benefit of the intermediate nonprovisional application under 35 U.S.C.
-120, 121, or 365(c); the intermediate application must be filed not later than 12 months after the filing date of the provisional application (in which the basic filing fee was timely filed) unless the benefit of the provisional application has been restored (see 37 CFR 1.78(b) and subsection II., below); and both the later-filed application and the intermediate application must claim the benefit of the provisional application under 35 U.S.C.
+120, $\underline{121}$, or $\underline{365(c)}$; the intermediate application must be filed not later than 12 months after the filing date of the provisional application (in which the basic filing fee was timely filed) unless the benefit of the provisional application has been restored (see 37 CFR 1.78(b) and subsection II., below); and in the later-filed application, the intermediate application must be clearly identified as claiming the benefit of the provisional application under 35 U.S.C.
 119(e).
+See also MPEP § 211.01(b), subsection II.
 Design applications may not claim the benefit of a provisional application under 35 U.S.C.
 119(e).
 See 35 U.S.C.
-172.
+172. Thus, where a design patent application claims benefit under 35 U.S.C.
+120 to an intermediate nonprovisional utility patent application that directly claims the benefit of a provisional application, the design application cannot claim the benefit of the filing date of the provisional application.